The children of prisoners are six times more likely than their peers to end up in prison as adults.

 Educational Support

-When a parent goes to prison, the family often loses the primary breadwinner.
-This can leave families in financial hardship, making it hard to put food on the table, let alone buy school uniforms, books, and stationery.
-These items are necessary for children and teenagers to confidently participate in school.
-Extraordinary Lives provides the extra material assistance they need, including support for online learning if lockdowns continue around Australia.
+When a parent goes to prison, the family often loses a breadwinner.
+This can leave them in financial hardship, making it hard to put food on the table or buy school uniforms, books or stationery.
+Extraordinary Lives provides the support families need so that no child goes without.

 Prison Visit Support

 While many children wish to visit their parent in prison more frequently, they are often limited by their guardian’s availability or relationship with the inmate.
-Extraordinary Lives mentors help facilitate extra visits as appropriate, preserving and honouring the relationship between parent and child.
+Extraordinary Lives mentors help facilitate extra visits as appropriate, preserving and honouring the relationship between a child and their parent.

 Angel Tree

-Children in the Extraordinary Lives program will also receive a gift at Christmas time on behalf of their parent in prison.
-This helps to maintain the critical parental connection and lets a child know their parent still loves them and is thinking of them.
-Learn more about Angel Tree here.
+Through our partnership with local churches and volunteers, thousands of children across Australia receive gifts at Christmas time, generously donated and given to them on behalf of their parent in prison.
+This helps maintain the special connection between a child and their mum or dad, letting kids know their parent still loves them and is thinking of them.